What Is Neubrutalism?

 Notable Brand Adoption

-The strongest brand-level adopters have been challenger brands, creator-economy platforms, and startup-facing products rather than conservative incumbents.
+The strongest brand-level adopters have been challenger brands, creator-economy platforms, and developer tools rather than conservative incumbents.
 Adoption is typically surface-layer (marketing pages, editorial microsites) rather than deep product UI.
+Every example below was verified against the brand's live site — the style fatigues fast, so cite with care.

 Gumroad